AshleyTuscano/Stop-Windows-Update/README.md

 ### Download the complete repository

-1. [Download](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/AshleyTuscano/Stop-Windows-Update/blob/main/Stop%20WIndows%20Update.bat) the repository as a zip file.
+1. Download the repository as a zip file. [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/AshleyTuscano/Stop-Windows-Update/blob/main/Stop%20WIndows%20Update.bat)
 2. Unzip the downloaded folder at your desired location.
 3. Right click on file.
 4. Click on "run as administrator".